Robust image classification with multi-modal large language models: Experiments

-\myparagraph{Adaptive Attacker} We conclude our analysis by evaluating \multishield's performance under the worst-case scenario of an adaptive attacker who knows everything about the target model and exploits knowledge of the defense mechanism to bypass it~\cite{carlini2019evaluating}.
-Specifically, we assume an adaptive attacker with complete knowledge of the rejection mechanism, including \multishield's image classifier, rejection mechanism, and inner workings (i.e., parameters and class prompts).
-Firstly, looking at \autoref{tab:multishield_effectiveness} rightmost scenario (Multi-Shield - Adaptive Attack), \multishield significantly improves robust accuracy of the non-robust \standardshort by 20\%.
+\myparagraph{Adaptive Attacker} We conclude our analysis by evaluating \multishield under the worst-case scenario of an adaptive attacker who knows everything about the target model and exploits knowledge of the defense mechanism to bypass it~\citep{carlini2019evaluating}.
+Specifically, we give the strong assumption of an adaptive attacker with complete knowledge of the rejection mechanism, including \multishield's image classifier, rejection mechanism, and inner workings (i.e., parameters and class prompts) to have a complete system evaluation.
+Firstly, looking at the rightmost scenario in \autoref{tab:multishield_effectiveness} (Multi-Shield - Adaptive Attack), \multishield provides substantial improvements in robust accuracy across all non-robust models (\standardshort, \resnet, \wideres, \vit).
+While the gains are already significant for CIFAR-10 ($20.4\%$) and Oxford-IIIT Pets ($22.1\%$), they become even larger for Caltech-101 ($59.1\%$), Food-101 ($55.9\%$), and STL-10 ($43\%$).
 For robust models, \multishield enhances robustness by an average of $3.3\%$ on CIFAR-10 and $5\%$ on ImageNet.
-This indicates that attacking \multishield, even under worst-case evaluation, requires significantly more effort and introduces further difficulties.
-Specifically, the optimization process for generating adaptive adversarial examples becomes more difficult because the constraint in \autoref{eq:adaptive_constraint} demands the attack to simultaneously mislead both the unimodal image classifier and the multi-modal CLIP classifier in \multishield.
-Finally, adaptive attacks contribute to a complete system evaluation.
-However, the complete knowledge demand of the scenario and harder-to-optimize objective function still pose challenges for the attacker.
+This indicates that attacking \multishield, even under worst-case evaluation, requires significantly more effort and introduces further difficulties for the attacker.
+The constraint in \autoref{eq:adaptive_constraint} forces the attack to simultaneously deceive both the unimodal image classifier and the multimodal CLIP classifier, complicating the optimization process.
+We conclude that \multishield serves as an additional layer of defense to enhances the robustness of all considered models, both under non-adaptive and adaptive (worst-case) attack settings, across all datasets. \myparagraph{Comparison with other Rejection Defenses} We compare our method with state-of-the-art rejection defenses, including Neural Rejection (NR)~\citep{melis2017deep} and Deep Neural Rejection~\citep{sotgiu2020deep}, following the experimental setups outlined in their original works.
+Experiments are conducted on five distinct subsets of $1000$ CIFAR-10 samples, reporting the average and standard deviation of results.
+The results, reported in \autoref{tab:comparison-soa}, showcase that \multishield consistently outperforms NR and DNR in robustness across various models.
+Notably, while DNR achieves high robustness under \standardshort (e.g., $96.1\%$), it fails entirely under adaptive attacks, dropping to $0.00\%$.
+In contrast, \multishield maintains significantly higher robustness against adaptive attackers (e.g., $20.2\%$ vs. $0.00\%$ for \standardshort).
+Similar improvements are observed across other robust models, and the low standard deviation across multiple runs confirms the consistency of our results, reinforcing the validity of our conclusions.
+On \addepallishort, \multishield achieves $58.9\%$ robust accuracy under adaptive attacks, outperforming NR and DNR by approximately $8$ and $9$ percentage points, respectively.
+Likewise, on \gowalshort, \multishield reaches $69.6\%$ robust accuracy, surpassing NR ($62.1\%$) by $7.5\%$.
+Beyond robustness, \multishield is also computationally less demanding.
+Both NR and DNR require training one or multiple one-vs-all SVMs for each class, leading to substantial memory and computational overhead.
+DNR, in particular, necessitates extreme batch size reductions (e.g., batch size = 1) to fit within 40GB of VRAM when applied to CIFAR-10, making it impractical for larger datasets (e.g., ImageNet) or more complex models (e.g., \chenshort, \gowalshort).
+We thus conclude that these comparisons further emphasize the benefits of \multishield as an additional security layer for robust classification systems, enhancing resilience against adversarial threats while maintaining high accuracy and computational efficiency.